Advising & Registration

 Waitlists

 Note: As FNIS and FNEL are small programs, we always prioritize required courses, but occasionally they may need to be offered every second year.
-If you are unable to register for a required course and are concerned about your academic progress or graduation timeline, please contact CIS as soon as possible.
+If you are unable to register for a required course and are concerned about your academic progress or graduation timeline, please contact cis.advising@ubc.ca as soon as possible.

 Graduate-level courses